This is just a simple SWQL query that I use to manage and view all of the virtual machines living in our vmWare vCenter environment.

 There were a few vendor/os icons that I have included in the attached file, as I did not find all of the default icons to my liking.

 If you want to use the icons in the attachment, then you will need to extract them, and place them in the following location on your main web server.
-(I do not remember, for sure, but, you may need to rerun the config wizard, and select only the "website" option.)

 If you do not want to use the icons, you will need to adjust the SWQL query, and remove/redirect the lines that point to those icon locations.(change bold/italicized part to match the icon you want it to show, or entirely remove the lines that have a bold/italicized part.)